zyv/zyv.github.io/_posts/2019-07-28-xquery-saves-life-ikea.md

 A couple of days ago I was confronted with an unpleasant discovery in bed, which once again has made me acutely aware of the frailty of life.
 Specifically, I was looking at a glaring hole in my soon to be a decade old bed sheets.

 "How annoying!"
 I thought, being presented with a very tangible physical problem, which cannot be immediately solved with an elegant one-liner shell script...
 Oh, wait!
-In this day and age IKEA must certainly have an online shop, so I could just pick a new set of linen and get it shipped to my doorstep.
+In this day and age IKEA must assuredly have an online shop, so I could just pick a new set of linen and get it shipped to my doorstep.

 Moreover, in spite of an overwhelming multitude of products available for purchase, one can apply a simple set of criteria, which would invariably lead to an optimal solution to this otherwise _NP_-hard problem: